xraypy/XrayDB/doc/examples.rst

 This section presents several detailed examples of using `xraydb.sqlite` to calculate X-ray properties of materials.
-All of the examples here us the functions in the python `xraydb` module, which is describe in more detail in the next chapter, :ref:`python_api`.
+All of the examples here use the functions in the python `xraydb` module, which is describe in more detail in the next chapter, :ref:`python_api`.
 The examples will explore some aspects of X-ray physics, but will not give a complete tutorial on the concepts here.